 What is a Breast Lift?

-A breast lift is a common breast enhancement procedure in which Dr. Sweat is able to improve the position of the breast, by removing any excess skin that may have stretched out due to stress such as weight gain, pregnancy, or even the natural aging process.
+A breast lift is a common breast enhancement procedure where Dr. Sweat is able to improve the position of the breasts by removing any excess skin or tissue that may have stretched out due to conditions such as weight gain, pregnancy, or the natural aging process.
 A breast lift can be done alone or in combination with a breast augmentation or breast reduction.

-The Inverted-T (Anchor) Incision: This incision is created around the areola, vertically down to the breast crease, and then horizontally along the breast crease.
-It is best for those with a significant amount of breast sag.
-While more commonly used for breast reduction in selected circumstances, this extensive scar pattern is rarely necessary in breast lift procedures performed at J Sweat Plastic Surgery in Sacramento.
+This incision is created around the areola, vertically down to the breast crease, and then horizontally underneath the breast crease.
+It is best for those with a significant amount of breast sagging.
+While more commonly used for breast reduction in selected circumstances, this extensive scar pattern is rarely necessary for breast lift procedures performed at J. Sweat Plastic Surgery in Sacramento.

 This incision is created just around the areola, and is ideal for those with a mild amount of breast sag.
 Although these breast lifts are associated with minimal breast lift results, so is the associated scarring.
 However, this technique tends to flatten the projection of the breast and can stretch the nipple significantly.